 You can add a class to your schedule during the first two weeks of the semester via the Web.
-You must obtain your adviser’s consent to do so.
-If you want to add a class during the second week of the semester, you also will need to get consent from the instructor.
+You must obtain your adviser’s clearance to do so.
+If you want to add a class during the second week of the semester, you also will need to get electronic consent from the instructor.
 Once you receive this consent, an automated email will be sent to you detailing how you need to accept the consent to have the course added by the Registrar’s Office.
 Once the course is added, you will receive email confirmation from the Registrar’s Office.

 Board of Review

 The Board of Review is composed of three faculty members who consider student petitions for exceptions to academic policies.
-You must petition the Board of Review if you want to add, drop, or withdraw from a course after the published deadline, change the time of a final exam, take more than 18 academic credits, or seek a variance or exception to any college policy.
-Petition forms are available in the Registrar’s office (Memorial 212 or online at www.whitman.edu/registrar).
+You must petition the Board of Review if you want to add, drop, or withdraw from a course after the published deadline, change the time of a final exam, or seek a variance or exception to any college policy.
+Petition forms are available in the Registrar’s Office (Memorial 212 or online at www.whitman.edu/registrar).
 The Registrar or your adviser can give you further information about when it is necessary or appropriate to file a petition.
 The Board of Review will approve petitions for exceptions to college regulations when adequate cause is demonstrated.

 The Board of Review, at the request of the course instructor, grants deferred grades in special circumstances.
 This option may be used when academic circumstances beyond the student’s control (e.g. unavailable lab equipment, delay in obtaining off-campus resources) prevent the completion of a course or project.
 If a deferred grade is granted, the student receives a grade of “X” until the final grade is submitted.